ShimaN19/AgentX/README.md

 - **[Agent Thought]:** Executing the generated code.
 - **[Agent Thought]:** Preparing to execute the generated code.
 - **[Agent Thought]:** Printing the prettified version of the generated code.

-## Required Installations:
+- **Required Installations:**

-If needed, AgentX will automatically indicate the required installations for generated code.
+If needed, AgentX will automatically indicate the required installations for generated code and install them.
 For example:

 ```python
 # Required installations: